 No. Online blackjack and roulette are not rigged.
 Assuming you’re playing at a licensed bookmaker.

 However, the games are set up in the house’s favour, which is something that you need to remember.
 For example, if you could bet on something that had a 50/50 outcome, like a coin toss, then the true odds for that bet would be even money or 2.00.
-A casino isn’t going to offer you this price as they need to make a profit, so they offer you slightly less than even money; the odds might be more like 1.95.
+A casino isn’t going to offer you this price as they need to make an income, so they offer you slightly less than even money; the odds might be more like 1.95.

 Whatever you are betting on, the bookmaker or casino creates the odds in their favour.
 Always.
 Think of it as the price you have to pay to use their service.

 But Is Rigging Possible?

 It’s all well and good for us to sit here and say that the games aren’t rigged, but technically, they could be if the developers wanted to build them that way.
 You see, they are set up and run using computers which work with complicated algorithms.
 These algorithms create random patterns of outcomes for each game.

 If a company were to tamper with these algorithms, they could either decrease the stated payout for the game or they could unfairly weight it to pay out in fewer situations.

 However, this would be highly illegal and no reputable bookie would risk their license or business for the sake of a few extra quid.

 The first thing to note is that online casinos don’t create their own games.

 The games are made by specialist game developers who license their games to the casinos.
 Once these deals have been signed off the casino can host the games on their own platform.